Chart Hooks

 "helm.sh/hook": post-install

-Ensure Hooks Run in a Certain Order
+Making Hooks Run in a Certain Order

-We can have multiple hooks in a chart.
-Even multiple hooks of the same type.
-For example, we could have a pre-upgrade hook to backup our database, and another pre-upgrade hook to also backup our files.
-In this case, it doesn’t really matter the order in which the hooks get executed.
-But imagine hook archives some files and another hook uploads them to some cloud service that stores backups reliably.
-In this case, it’s important that hooks run in a specific order, first, the files should be archived, and only afterward can they be uploaded by the other hook.
-So how can we ensure they’re executed in this order?
+But imagine we have a hook that archives some files and another hook uploads them to some cloud service that stores backups reliably.
+In this case, it’s important that hooks run in a specific order.
+First, the files should be archived, and only afterward can they be uploaded by the other hook.
+So, how can we ensure they’re executed in this order?
 With hook weights.

 "helm.sh/hook-weight": "-5"

-around the number ).
-If we’d have three hooks, with the weights “-5”, “0” and “7”, first the “-5” one would be executed, then “0” and finally “7” so it’s pretty straightforward how these work.
+Weights are numbers that can be both negative or positive and should be written as strings (ensure you have quotes" " around the number ).
+If we have three hooks, with the weights “-5”, “0” and “7”, first the “-5” one would be executed, then “0” and finally “7.”
+It’s pretty straightforward how these work.

 Delete Resources Created by Hooks